 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-While receiving bacitracin injection, your child will be watched for the following serious side effects:
+While receiving bacitracin injection, your baby will be watched for the following side effects:

 - urinating more than usual or more often;

-- urinating less than usual, or not at all (fewer wet diapers);
+- little or no urinating (fewer wet diapers);

 - blood in the urine;